Jagame Thandhiram: Controversy

-Jagame Thandhiram was in the news for controversies surrounding over the release plans, whether the film was speculated to have a digital or theatrical release.
-Dhanush was upset over producer Sashikanth, as the latter accepted for digital release, irrespective of theatres being reopened and operated with 50% seating capacity due to the pandemic restrictions.
+Jagame Thandhiram was in the news for controversies surrounding over the release plans, whether the film was speculated to have a streaming or theatrical release.
+Dhanush was upset over Sashikanth, as the latter accepted for direct-to-streaming release, irrespective of theatres being reopened and operated with 50% seating capacity due to the pandemic restrictions.
 This caused a rift between Dhanush and Sashikanth, as the producer unfollowed Dhanush in Twitter and Instagram.
-After the central government granted permission to increase the seating capacity in theatres, on 1 February 2021, Dhanush took to Twitter the following day, 2 February, stating the demand for theatrical release in support of theatre owners and distributors.
-Similarly, their fans also demanded the film's theatrical release by sticking wall posters across Tamil Nadu.
-However, Sashikanth continued negotiating with Netflix for digital release.
+After the central government granted permission to increase the seating capacity in theatres, on 1 February 2021, Dhanush took to Twitter the following day, stating the demand for theatrical release in support of theatre owners and distributors.
+Similarly, Dhanush's fans also demanded the film's theatrical release by sticking wall posters across Tamil Nadu.
+However, Sashikanth continued negotiating with Netflix for direct-to-streaming release.

-With the film's teaser released on 22 February 2021, confirming the digital release through Netflix, fans of Dhanush expressed their disappointment as they intended to watch the film in theatres, despite the teaser being positively received by fans.
-Dhanush decided to stay out of the film's promotional activities online, after being upset with the producer's decision for digital release, although he shared the film's trailer through his tweet expressing his unhappiness over the film releasing on Netflix and not in theatres.
-Similarly, YNOT Studios faced a red card from the distributors, in response to the issue, resulting in their other projects Aelay and Mandela being released through online platforms.
+With the film's teaser released on 22 February 2021, confirming the direct-to-streaming release through Netflix, fans of Dhanush expressed their disappointment as they intended to watch the film in theatres, despite the teaser being positively received by fans.
+Dhanush decided to stay out of the film's promotional activities online, after being upset with the producer's decision for streaming release, although he shared the film's trailer through his tweet expressing his unhappiness over the film releasing on Netflix and not in theatres.